 Key challenges of the current client onboarding process.
 Source: Capgemini

-- too difficult switching
+- too difficult to switch

 - too cumbersome digital registration process